WolfyScript/jackson-dataformat-hocon/README.md

 This project lets you use HOCON to configure any application that uses Jackson to parse its configuration files.

 ## Why this Fork?
-My projects heavily rely on Jackson, and it's annotation and polymorphism features.
+My projects heavily rely on Jackson, and its annotation and polymorphism features.
 Migrating to other libraries/parsers is not feasible.
 But the original project did not see any updates in 6 years and lacked quite a few features.

 This fork adds and improves features: